GlennGoddard/Lights/README.md

 National Hydrocephalus Awareness Day is 9/21
 World Cerebral Palsy Awareness Day is 1st Wensday in October
 World Hydrocephalus Awareness Day is 10/25
-Veterans Day 11/11
+Veterans Day is 11/11
-World Prematurity Awareness Day
+World Prematurity Awareness Day is 11/17
 Christmas lights are from day after Thanksgiving until January 6

 ### MQTT